kubernetes-sigs/cluster-api-provider-azure/docs/book/src/topics/api-server-endpoint.md

 ### Load Balancer Type

-CAPZ supports two load balancer types, `Public` and `Internal`. `Public`, which is also the default, means that your API Server Load Balancer will have a publicly accessible IP address.
+CAPZ supports two load balancer types, `Public` and `Internal`.

-`Internal`, also known as a "private cluster", means that the API Server endpoint will only be accessible from within the cluster's virtual network (or peered VNets).
+`Public`, which is also the default, means that your API Server Load Balancer will have a publicly accessible IP address.
+This Load Balancer type supports a "public cluster" configuration, which load balances internet source traffic to the apiserver across the cluster's control plane nodes.

-A `Public` cluster will have an Azure public load balancer load balancing internet traffic to the control plane nodes.
+`Internal` means that the API Server endpoint will only be accessible from within the cluster's virtual network (or peered VNets).
+This configuration supports a "private cluster" configuration, which load balances internal VNET source traffic to the apiserver across the cluster's control plane nodes.

-A `Private` cluster will have an Azure internal load balancer load balancing traffic inside the VNet to the control plane nodes.
+For a more complete "private cluster" template example, you may refer to [this reference template](https://raw.githubusercontent.com/kubernetes-sigs/cluster-api-provider-azure/main/templates/cluster-template-private.yaml) that the capz project maintains.

 For more information on Azure load balancing, see [Load Balancer documentation](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-overview).